-E. River and Drainage Scheme - Review, Audit and Operations and Maintenance (O&M) Manual Development
+River and Drainage Scheme - Review, Audit and Operations and Maintenance (O&M) Manual Development

 This function covers the scheme review and audit work undertaken on schemes as required by Council.
-There has been a minor addition, where this activity will now include the cost of developing scheme operations and maintenance manuals.
-The exception to this is for the Lower Manawatū Scheme, where the costs will be shared equally between the River and Drainage Rate (EQCV) and the Lower Manawatū Scheme.
-This has minimal impact on ratepayers.
+There has been a minor proposed addition, where this activity will include the cost of developing scheme operations and maintenance manuals.
+It is proposed to exclude Lower Manawatū Scheme, which will be River and Drainage Rate (EQCV)\ 50% and Lower Manawatū Scheme 50%.
+This is a minimal impact on the ratepayer.

-F. Porewa Scheme
+Porewa Scheme

-We will amend our funding policy as it applies to river and drainage schemes, creating an exception for the Porewa Scheme.
-Normally operating costs for river and drainage schemes are primarily funded by way of targeted rates, with a 20 per cent contribution from the Region-wide River and Drainage Rate.
+We are proposing to amend our funding policy as it applies to river and drainage schemes, creating an exception for the Porewa Scheme.
+Normally operating costs for river and drainage schemes are primarily funded by way of targeted rates, with a 20% contribution from the Region-wide River and Drainage Rate.
 The exception for the Porewa Scheme acknowledges the flood protection benefits that the scheme provides to the national economy, substantially reducing the disruption to State Highway 1 and the North Island Main Trunk Railway Line located on the Porewa Valley floor south of Hunterville.
-Central Government originally recognised those benefits when the scheme was formed, providing substantial financial assistance to construct and maintain the 27 detention dams that make up the Porewa Scheme.
-The loss of those subsidies in the late 1980s has created a substantial inequity for Porewa Scheme ratepayers.
-Accordingly, we will adjust by 5 per cent each year the 80 per cent/20 per cent targeted rate/River and Drainage Rate split to achieve a 60 per cent/40 per cent targeted rate/River and Drainage Rate split.
+Central Government originally recognised those benefits when the scheme was formed, providing substantial financial assistance to construct and maintain the 27 detention dams that make up the Porewa Scheme; the loss of those subsidies in the late 1980s has created a substantial inequity for Porewa Scheme ratepayers.
+Accordingly, we're proposing to adjust by 5% each year the 80/20 targeted rate/River and Drainage Rate split to achieve a 60/40 targeted rate/River and Drainage Rate split.

 What does this mean to the ratepayer?
-The portion of operating cost met by scheme ratepayers will decrease over the next four years and the balance of ratepayers will see a nominal increase from \$1.33 in Year one of the Long-term Plan to \$2.23 by Year 4 (on average).
+The portion of operating cost met by scheme ratepayers will decrease over the next four years and the balance of ratepayers will see a nominal increase from \$1.33 in Year one of the proposed Long-term Plan to \$2.23 by Year 4 (on average).

+Dereuve 2016-17 2017-18 2018-19

-Porewa 2016-17 Year -1 2018-19 Year 1
+Porewa Scheme Year -1 Current Year Year 1

 Scheme % \$ per \$100,000 % \$ per \$100,000 % \$ per \$100,000

-Scheme 80 70.45 80 70.47 75 70.47
+Scheme 80 70.45 80 70.47 75 69.73

-Targeted 20 1.16 20 2.27 25 1.43
+Targeted 20 1.16 20 2.27 25 1.33

 2019-20 2020-21 2021-22

 Year 2 Year 3 Year 4

-Scheme 70 70.37 65 70.18 60 70.39
+Scheme 70 65.24 65 62.94 60 58.33

-Targeted 30 1.84 35 2.31 40 2.87
+Targeted 30 1.60 35 1.94 40 2.23